-Clydeport is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
-A proposal that reverses the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and put real jobs at risk, Clydeport believes that ORR has placed a major emphasis on the funds available from Government at the expense of its duty to promote the use of the railway, and to enable companies to plan their business with a degree of reasonable assurance.
+Whilst recognising that Government is trying to reduce costs across the board, CoalImp is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
+A proposal that reverses the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and put jobs at risk (both in the rail industry and in the supply chain).
+CoalImp believes that ORR has placed a major emphasis on the funds available from Government at the expense of its duty to promote the use of the railway, and to enable companies to plan their business with a degree of reasonable assurance.